endearingyoungcharms/PythonGuessingGame/README.md

 # PythonGuessingGame
- A guessing game, written in Python in an hour
+ A simple guessing game, written in Python